tigressine/lion/docs/README.rst

 All of the script's available flags are listed and described below:

 ``--service <directive>``
   Send a directive to the service.
 Directives include ``start``, ``stop``, ``restart``, ``status``, ``enable``, and ``disable``. ``enable`` and ``disable`` force the service to start or stop at system startup.
 The rest of the directives do what you think they do.
+All these directives except for ``status`` must be run as root or with ``sudo``.
 ``--token <token>``
   Add a Discord API token to Lion.
 If you never add a token, Lion cannot communicate with Discord.
+This flag must be run as root or with ``sudo``.
 ``--cogs <directive [parameters...]>``
   Manage Lion's cogs.
 Potential directives include ``enable``, ``disable``, ``install``, ``uninstall``, and ``list``.

   ``enable <cogs...> | disable <cogs...> | uninstall <cogs...>``
     Enable, disable, or uninstall a list of cogs from the system.
 Enter the space-separated names of the cogs you wish to manipulate after this directive.
+These directives must all be run as root or with ``sudo``.

   ``install <tarballs...>``
     Install new cogs from tarballs onto your system.
 Enter the space-separated paths to the tarballs of the cogs you wish to install after this directive.
+This directive must be run as root or with ``sudo``.

   ``list [enabled | disabled]``
     List cogs on the system.
 An optional parameter may be used to specify only enabled or disabled cogs.